The Transfer Pricing Law Review: United Kingdom

 - it is not possible to postpone any DPT payment once a charging notice has been issued; and

-In 2019–2020, HMRC issued 55 DPT preliminary notices to 24 businesses and 53 DPT charging notices to 23 businesses.
-The amount raised from DPT charging notices themselves during the 2019–2020 financial year was only £17 million, though most of the DPT revenue impact comes through transfer pricing adjustments and changes in taxpayer behaviour.32
+In 2020–2021, HMRC issued 78 DPT preliminary notices to 27 businesses and 59 DPT charging notices to 23 businesses.
+The amount raised from DPT charging notices themselves during the 2020–2021 tax year was £151 million, although most of the DPT revenue impact comes through transfer pricing adjustments and changes in taxpayer behaviour.33

 ii Double taxation

-Most of the UK's tax treaties have effective mutual agreement procedures (MAPs), some of which now include provisions for mandatory binding arbitration (MBA) in accordance with Part VI of the OECD multilateral instrument.
+Most of the United Kingdom's tax treaties have effective mutual agreement procedures (MAPs), some of which now include provisions for mandatory binding arbitration (MBA) in accordance with Part VI of the OECD multilateral instrument.
 These provisions typically permit HMRC to engage in MAP, but those that do not include MBA provisions do not require the case in question to be resolved.
 Consequently, there is no guarantee of relief from double taxation under MAP.
-That said, the UK is generally seen as having a good track record in obtaining relief from double taxation in cases involving transfer pricing adjustments.
-HMRC resolved 72 MAP cases in the 2019–2020 financial year.33
+That said, the United Kingdom is generally seen as having a good track record in obtaining relief from double taxation in cases involving transfer pricing adjustments.
+HMRC resolved 62 MAP cases in the 2020–2021 tax year.34

 HMRC are of the view that DPT is a separate, stand-alone charge on diverted profits and is not income tax, capital gains tax or corporation tax.
 Consequently, HMRC would not make it the subject of a bilateral APA or enter into MAP discussions concerning it.
 This is another reason why it is important to agree transfer pricing disputes before disputing DPT.